joereddington/joereddington.github.io/_posts/2024-06-10-attendance.md

 ## Acknowledgements

 This work was made possible by guidance from Professor Peter Komisarczuk, my academic mentor, and Professor Adrian Johnstone, who provided a historical view.
 Angelina Bianchi provided wonderfully detailed answers to my queries, and the admin staff at EMPS put up with my continuing strange questions.
+Many other staff have also assisted with the scaling.

 # References